 Koroneiki produces excellent oil high in polyphenols and is the primary oil variety of Greece.
 The very small fruit has a fruity aroma and grows all over Peloponnisos, Zakinthos, and Crete.

 Coratina is a variety that can be found around Bari in southeastern Italy.
 The very green fruits mature extremely late and are quite bitter.

 The famous Tuscan-blend oils, Frantoio and Leccino, grow primarily around Firenze in Tuscany and central Italy.
 While the bright-green Frantoio variety has a strong aromatic and grassy flavour, the much lighter Leccino has its own distinct spicy flavour that adds complexity to the excellent quality blend.

-This article was published on page 13 in the TML Magazine Issue No. 1.
-Read the full magazine here.
+This article was published first in the TML Magazine Issue 1, 2018.